-In fact, he holds the world record for the most successful crowdfunded planner of all time—raising more than $1 million!
+In fact, he holds the world record for the most successful crowdfunded planner of all time—raising greater than $1 million.

 In this article, Arman shares his secrets for creating a high-converting VSL, a tactic that has helped him to generate tons of leads, convert browsers into buyers, and get even the coldest traffic excited to pull out their wallets and buy.